markoJurisic/Speech-Synthesis/README.md

 # Speech-Synthesis
-Speech Synthesis API - write a message and choose language for screen reader
+Speech Synthesis API - write a message and choose a language (and accent) for a screen-reader-like voice.